DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>It&#x27;s a Lucy Dacus Album.
-As with plenty of artists on here, Lucy is one of those who has set the bar for herself incredibly high. &lt;em&gt;Forever is a Feeling&lt;/em&gt; doesn&#x27;t necessarily surpass the best work she&#x27;s put out previously, but her baseline is going to be better than the average indie rock album, in my opinion and as proven here. </p>
+As with plenty of artists on here, Lucy is one of those who has set the bar for herself incredibly high. *Forever is a Feeling* doesn&#x27;t necessarily surpass the best work she&#x27;s put out previously, but her baseline is going to be better than the average indie rock album, in my opinion and as proven here. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=a90_cjTF770&amp;list=RDa90_cjTF770&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>